Deputy Commissioner's Office

 Brennan's time at Beech Street is highlighted by technology improvements, renovations that included putting up walls to close off the open concept classrooms of generations ago, and moving students and faculty into the "academy model" of instruction – creating small schools within the larger school to enance personalized learning and relationships.
 She says she is looking forward to the opportunity to make sure children across the state receive a quality education.

 Brennan received her bachelor's degree in early childhood education from Bridgewater State College, a master's in reading and writing from Plymouth State University, and a Certificate of Advanced Graduate Studies (CAGS) in educational leadership, also from Plymouth State University.

 The Deputy Commissioner's Office consists of:

-- Office of Governance assists the Legislature, school districts, and citizens regarding the laws, rules, and administrative hearings pertaining to education in New Hampshire.
+Assists the Legislature, school districts, and citizens regarding the laws, rules, and administrative hearings pertaining to education in New Hampshire.

-- Office of Business Management has the lead responsibility for managing the Department's budget and maximizing resource utilization.
+Has the lead responsibility for managing the Department's budget and maximizing resource utilization.
 The unit is responsible for providing budget management, procurement, and coordination with all other support groups on financial issues.

-- EarlyChildhood Education in New Hampshire includes children Birth – Grade 3 and their families.
+In New Hampshire includes children Birth – Grade 3 and their families.